Hi, my name is Sandra Glavan. I'm the founder of Amosuir and anxiety expert based on 20 years of personal experience.

 My tips and ideas for managing anxiety have been quoted extensively in many reputable online publications, including but not limited to:

-Higher Education from University of Manchester, United Kingdom
+Higher Education from the University of Manchester, United Kingdom

 What Makes me Different to Other Mental Health Bloggers?

 I am truly committed to helping anxiety sufferers for the rest of my life.
 While this is not my full-time job I spend most of my spare time writing anxiety-related content, studying about mental health, and replying to people struggling with chronic anxiety all over the world.